mraming/docker-nginx-acme/README.md

-# Nginx image (based on the official Nginx image) with ACME.sh script for free and automated Let's Encrypt certs
+# Minimal Nginx image with ACME.sh script for free and automated Let's Encrypt certs

-**Nginx container image with the the [acme.sh](https://github.com/acmesh-official/acme.sh) ACME client installed for free and automated Let's Encrypt SSL certificates.**
+**Nginx container, based on the [Docker Official Nginx image](https://hub.docker.com/_/nginx/) image with [acme.sh](https://github.com/acmesh-official/acme.sh) installed for free and automated Let's Encrypt SSL certificates.**

 For now, this image is based on the nginx:stable-alpine image, to make it easy for me to generate up to date images when new versions of the base Nginx images are released.

 TODO: Using e.g. GitHub actions, automate the building and publishing of new images when new versions of the Nginx image are released.
+As part of this process, we should also add support for the other alpine based tags of the Nginx image.

+TODO: It shouldn't be hard to enhance this repo to also support the Debian based Nginx image tags.

+TODO: What about supporting the different architectures supported by the base Nginx image?

 ## HOWTO get an Nxinx reverse proxy up and running in a container with SSL certificates